Explaining vague language: Suboptimal Vagueness

 Lipman's puzzle about vagueness is that this can't happen: for any mixed strategy Nash Equilibrium, there is is a pure strategy Nash Equilibrium that does equally well.
 The result rests on a fundamental property of mixed strategies, which is that each of the pure strategies in the support of a mixed strategy Nash equilibrium must itself be a best response to the other player's strategy, and therefore yield the same expected payoff.
 Indeed, if one of those pure strategies gave a higher payoff, then the player would have an interest to deviate and just use that strategy.
 And if one of those strategies gave a worse payoff, then the mixed strategy could also be made better by never playing that pure strategy, and so by not including it in the support of the mixed strategy.

-Based on this negative result, Lipman entertains a modification of the definition of vagueness.
-We can think of it in relation to questions viewed as partitions on the set of observations (see \citealt{groenendijk1982semantic}).
-Thus, Lipman calls a language precise when it is attached to a pure strategy in equilibrium which maps worlds that are in the same equivalence class vis a vis a question to the same message, assuming that worlds that are in the same equivalence class induce the same preferences over actions.
-A language is called vague otherwise.
-According to that definition, if at equilibrium the speaker uses a message that only modifies the listener's prior distribution, without settling the question, that is without allowing the listener to rule out at least one cell of the partition, then the message can be considered vague.
+Based on this negative result, Lipman entertains a modification of the definition of vagueness. \pe{We can think of it in relation to \textit{questions}.
+The listener is interested in knowing whether a proposition $p$ holds, and the question whether $p$ can be represented as a partition between the states in which $p$ is true, and the states in which $p$ is false (see \citealt{hamblin1958questions,groenendijk1982semantic}).} Thus, Lipman calls a language \textit{precise} when it is attached to a pure strategy in equilibrium which maps observations that are in the same equivalence class vis a vis a question to the same message, assuming that observations that are in the same equivalence class induce the same preferences over actions.
+A language is called \textit{vague} otherwise.
+According to that definition, if at equilibrium the speaker uses a message that only modifies the listener's prior distribution, without settling the question even partially, that is without allowing the listener to rule out at least one cell of the partition, then the message is considered vague.

-As an example of such vagueness, Lipman considers three states of the worlds, $h_1,h_2,h_3$, and two messages $m$ and $m'$.
+As an example of such vagueness, Lipman considers three states of the world, $h_1,h_2,h_3$, and two messages $m$ and $m'$.
 The assumption is that in equilibrium, the speaker uses $m$ to signal $\{h_1,h_3\}$, and $m'$ to signal $\{h_2\}$.
 If the listener is interested in knowing whether $\{h_3\}$ or $\{h_1,h_2\}$, and assuming her prior is 1/3 on each height, then the listener's posterior on $\{h_1,h_2\}$ after hearing the message $m$ is 1/2 when her prior was initially 2/3, but that's not enough to settle the question.
 The message is called ``vague'' by Lipman here, in the sense that the observations $h_1$, $h_2$ are connected to different messages, despite these two heights answering the same question.

 Lipman's second suboptimality result is that if there is a Nash equilibrium in the signaling game, then there is a pure strategy Nash equilibrium whose associated language for the speaker is precise, basically by the construction of a strategy that ensures that observations will be locked in to the same message for all members of the same equivalence class.
 In the previous example, such a strategy could be constructed by mapping $h_1,h_2$ to the same message and $h_3$ to another, so by allowing messages to basically line up with the partition corresponding to the question.